7 Best Historical Places in Islamabad to Visit

 3. Taxila City

 If you are a history fanatic or wish to travel to the old times, you must visit this one of the most magnificent and historical places in Pakistan.
 Taxila is an ancient city located 32 km – 20 km away in the northwest of Islamabad near Grand Trunk Road.
 The word Taxila means the city of cut stone.
 The ruins of the city dated back to the Achaemenid Empire of the 6th century BCE.
 In the region of Islamabad, Taxila city is the most visited and one of the most historical places.
 In the mid of the 19th century, a great archaeologist named Sir Alexander Cunningham rediscovered the Taxila City.
 UNESCO declared it as a World Heritage Site in 1980.
 In 2006, it was noticed that Taxila became one of the best tourist destinations.
+Tourism companies in Pakistan have special offers and packages for history enthusiasts.
 Some of its ruins revealed the city evacuated after the destruction of the Indus Valley Civilisation.
 It is famous as the Home to Gandhara Civilization.
 It shows the ornament of urban evolution on the Indian subcontinent through four settlement sites that are:

 These sites include several monuments and other historical places.
 Global Heritage Fund declared in 2010 Taxila city as the 6th worldwide heritage site that is getting destroyed, damaged, and looted.
 It is not wrong to say that if you visited Islamabad and didn’t visit Taxila City, your trip is incomplete.
 Also read our blog on Historical Places in Peshawar